Community building: Rebuilding

 Peter Block in the book Community: The Structure of Belonging (pg.
 29) states "The context that restores community is one of possibility, generosity, and gifts, rather than one of problem solving, fear, and retribution."
 This context allows a new conversation to take place.
 It requires its citizens to act authentic by choosing to own and exercise their power rather than delegating to others what is in the best interest of that community.
 Focus must be inclusive for all, not just the leaders but each and every citizen of that community.

 While building a community, beliefs are at the base of that community.
 Some foundational beliefs are functional, ethical, value-laden, social, cultural, spiritual, economic, political, rights-oriented, and valuing of diversity.

-Sense of Community
+Sense of community

 "Community is something we do together.
-It's not just a container," said sociologist David Brain.
+It's not just a container", said sociologist David Brain.
 Infrastructure, roads, water, sewer, electricity and housing provides the shell within which people live.
 It is within this shell that people do the things together that allow them to sustain livelihoods.
 These include but are not limited to education, health care, business, recreation, and spiritual celebration.
 People working together with shared understandings and expectations are what provide a place of strong community.

-Defining Community
+Definition

 There are several ways that people may form a community, which subsequently influence the way a community may be strengthened: